MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

     - **Azure machines**: In the Defender for Cloud portal, on the recommendations page, search for and select [Guest Configuration extension should be installed on machines](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/6c99f570-2ce7-46bc-8175-cde013df43bc), and [remediate the recommendation](implement-security-recommendations.md).

     - **Azure VMs only** You must Assign managed Identity in the Defender for Cloud portal.
-Navigate to the recommendations page, search for and select [Virtual machines' Guest Configuration extension should be deployed with system-assigned managed identity](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/69133b6b-695a-43eb-a763-221e19556755), and [remediate the recommendation](implement-security-recommendations.md).
+Navigate to the recommendations page.
+Search for and select [Virtual machines' Guest Configuration extension should be deployed with system-assigned managed identity](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/69133b6b-695a-43eb-a763-221e19556755).
+Then [remediate the recommendation](implement-security-recommendations.md).

     - (Optional) **Azure VMs only**: Enable [Azure Policy guest configuration across your entire subscription](configure-servers-coverage.md#enable-azure-policy-guest-configuration).